-Class Diagram

 The Class diagram can be used to create visual representations of the stakeholders, including how they are related to each other.
 An alternate image can be used to make the diagrams more appealing and to visually represent stakeholder groups.
 Class diagrams are also useful for presenting parts of the information architecture such as conceptual and logical models.
 Principles can be displayed and communicated using a Class diagram and their relationships to other parts of the model can be demonstrated.

-Learn More: Class Diagram

-High Karl Zimmerton: Alessandro Taglia: Development and Customer Implementation Experience Manager Manager Paul Magnolia: Test Hamyln Piper: Chief Manager Financial Officer Toni Rothland: Stock Control Manager Influence of Stakeholder Andre Douglas: Felicity Newton-Jones: Human Chief Technical Resources Manager Officer Yukiko Miakawati: Chief Financial Officer Katherine Celta: Training Partner Low High Low Impact on Stakeholder Business Modeling, Stakeholder Management in Sparx Systems Enterprise Architect This diagram maps the level of stakeholder influence against the level of stakeholder interest.
-The size of the Boundary element can be changed to accommodate more stakeholders.
-Instances of the Stakeholders have been used to indicate the person who occupies the role.
+been gives names that indicate the nature of the relationship and the arrows indicate the direction of the relationship.

 Stakeholder Influence x Impact Matrix

-Component Diagram

 The Component diagram can be used to show the relationship between stakeholders and parts of the solution that affect them or that they have an interest in or a concern about.
 The diagram could explain the reason for their interest which helps Analysts and others to notify the stakeholders when important milestones are reached.
 They can also be useful to show any number of Applications or Interfaces in the context of other parts of the architectures.

-Learn More: Component Diagram

 Boundary

 The Boundary element can be used to group stakeholders visually.
 This is a powerful mechanism and can be used to create an onion diagram showing the relative influence that groups of stakeholders have on an initiative.

 Learn More: Boundary

 Element Appearance

 Many of the stakeholders will be managers or non technical staff who will benefit from viewing diagrams with graphics.
 Images from the standard Image Library could be used or an organization is free to create their own graphics to represent individual stakeholders or stakeholder groups.

 Learn More: Element Appearance

-Image Manager The Image Library is a global store of images in the repository that can be applied to any number of diagram elements.
+The Image Library is a global store of images in the repository that can be applied to any number of diagram elements.
 The images can be in a variety of formats and when used to change the appearance of an element they create a compelling diagram that is often more appealing to managers or non-technical audiences.
 Where possible it is recommended to store a vector based image so that it can be effectively scaled in a diagram.
 The images can also be used when defining the metafile for a stereotype.